Smoothly filter an A2L file to produce an A2L with exactly the right information

 Filter definition grammar

-- A filter can be a keep or delete filter, i.e. items selected by filter definition is either kept or removed.
+- A filter can be a keep or delete filter, i.e. items selected are either kept or removed.

 - Measurements, characteristics, groups and functions can be filtered by name.
 Wildcards is supported.

 - Measurements and characteristics can be filtered by group and function membership.
-Wildcards in group name is supported.
+Wildcards in group names are supported.

 - Filter by labfile contents.
-Very useful when the measurements and calibrations to keep or delete a kept in ETAS INCA.
-Enables reuse of filter definition across several projects which improves consistency and maintainability.
+Very useful when the measurements and calibrations to keep or delete are kept in ETAS INCA.
+Enables reuse of filter definition across several projects improving consistency and maintainability.

 - Groups can be filtered by name.
-Wildcards in group name is supported.
+Wildcards in group names are supported.
 Choose whether the group members shall be deleted or kept.

 - Functions can be filtered exactly as groups, i.e. choose whether members shall be deleted with function or opt to delete function but keep members.

 The filter definition is a text file with one rule per line.
-It starts with filter type.
-Then follows the rules with one rule per line.
+It starts with filter type, followed by one rule per line.
 These rules are processed one by one from top to bottom.

-Groups and functions which becomes empty after processing of all rules are deleted, unused compu methods, record layouts etc are also removed.
+Groups and functions which become empty after processing of all rules are deleted.
+Unused compu methods, record layouts etc are also removed.

 An example of the filter definition is show below.